BUDGENT

 [ ] THE AUTHORITY CONSOLE

-Set a budget, run the agent, and watch the chain enforce every rule — live, in your browser.
+This is exactly what the program does on Solana — the same budget rules it enforces in consensus on every transfer.
+Set a budget, run the agent, and watch each payment settle, get reverted by the rules, or be held for co-sign.
 Tighten the budget, re-run the same task, and watch strictly more transfers get reverted.

 // You are the OWNER (master authority).
-Press Run — the program checks every rule before money moves.
+Press Run — these are the program's real on-chain checks; break a rule and the network reverts the transfer.

 01 · WRITE THE BUDGET